-In the case of one of the category housing units, it was decided by the municipality that support from the ACT-team should be assigned to an existing group of residents at this place.
-The unit is a group home with 20 rooms dispersed in six separate apartments in the same stairway in an ordinary apartment building in the inner city right next to the Central Station.
+In the case of one of the communal housing units, it was decided by the municipality that support from the ACT-team should be assigned to a group of residents already living at this place.
+The unit is a group home with 20 rooms dispersed in six separate apartments in the same stairway in an ordinary apartment building in the inner city.
 In each flat the residents share bath and kitchen.
-14 of the rooms are reserved for individuals from the Greenlandic minority group.
+14 of the rooms are reserved for individuals with Greenlandic minority background.
 In the group home there is tolerance of use of alcohol and hashish.
 Users of hard drugs are generally not assigned to the place but eventual use of hard drugs is not sanctioned with eviction as the residents have their own rental contract.
-Only 15 of the rooms were occupied at the time of the interviews.
-According to the staff interviews one reason why there are empty rooms at the place is that many potential residents don't want to live there and many would rather prefer to live in a independent flat.
+Only 15 of the rooms were occupied at the time of the first interview round in summer 2012.
+According to the staff interviews one reason why there are empty rooms at the place is that many potential residents do not want to live at the place and many would rather prefer to live in an independent flat.
 Another reason is that individuals with use of hard drugs are not assigned to the place.

 A reason why it was decided that the group home should be included in the ACT-project was that a strengthening of the support given at the place was needed.
 Before the ACT-team was attached only one social worker and a part-time nurse were attached to the place.
-However, it was decided that two on-site support workers with a base in a nearby homelessness shelter should be attached to the place and provide daily social support to the residents whereas the ACT-team should provide additional support within the professions of the team.
+However, it was decided that two on-site support workers with a base in a homelessness shelter should be attached to the place and provide daily social support to the residents whereas the ACT-team should provide additional support by the professions in the team.
 In this way the ACT-team does not provide full floating support to the residents, as the on-site social support workers are not as such part of the ACT-team.

-A total of 14 residents lived at the place at the time the ACT-team and the support workers were attached to the place.
+Nine residents lived at the place at the time the ACT-team and the support workers were attached to the place.
 According to the staff interviews, the residents already living at the place all became attached to ACT-support without any extensive assignment procedure.
-A staff member assesses that almost all of the residents belong to the target group for ACT with complex support needs, but that a few might not fall under this category.
+A staff member assesses that almost all of the residents belong to the target group for ACT by having complex support needs, but that a few might not fall under this category.
 However, all residents were attached to ACT-support as nobody should need to change their place of residence.